argoproj/argo-helm/CONTRIBUTING.md

 ### Chart Versioning

-Currently we require a chart version bump for every change to a chart, including updating information for older verions.
+Currently we require a chart version bump for every change to a chart, including updating information for older versions.
 This may change in the future.

 ### Artifact Hub Annotations